ysyk2021/overcoming-obstacles-building-your-creative-problem-solving-skills/src/chapter-4-2.md

-# Techniques for Brainstorming and Generating Innovative Solutions

 In this chapter, we will explore various techniques that can help you enhance your brainstorming sessions and generate innovative solutions to overcome obstacles.
 By employing these techniques, you will be able to tap into your creative problem-solving skills effectively.
 Remember, the key to successful brainstorming is creating an open and non-judgmental environment where all ideas are welcomed.